center-for-threat-informed-defense/summiting-the-pyramid/docs/analytics/remote_registry.rst

       -
       -

 The network analytic shown above is the network equivalent of the host-based analytic, which simply detects remote access to the registry via the Windows Remote Registry Protocol via the named pipe ``winreg``.
 However, simply detecting the named pipe is very broadly scoped and would not necessarily indicate that a user or adversary is attempting to modify the registry by creating new keys or setting new values.
-It is possible to create a more detailed detection analytic by leveraging other fields within Zeek’s dce_rpc.log and identifying the specific RPC operations observed within the network traffic.
+It is possible to create a more detailed detection analytic by leveraging other fields within Zeek's dce_rpc.log and identifying the specific RPC operations observed within the network traffic.

 Improved Analytic Scoring #2
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^